SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

    `./install.sh -r cx-for-spa start`

-   (Using `spartacussampledataaddon` and the full `cx` recipe, startup may take approximately 30 minutes, depending on your system.)
+   (Using `spartacussampledata` and the full `cx` recipe, startup may take approximately 30 minutes, depending on your system.)

 1. Verify that SAP Commerce Cloud is working.
 To do this, you can:
    - Display the Admin Console: https://localhost:9002